ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimtex/index.md

 {{< toc level="2" title="Contents of this article" >}}

-**Background knowledge:** this article will make regular references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
+**Background knowledge:** this article will make regular references to the `ftplugin` and `plugin` directories, which we will use to implement LaTeX-specific Vim configuration.
-To get the most out of this article, you should understand the purpose of the `ftplugin/tex.vim` file and have a basic understanding of Vim's filetype plugin system.
+To get the most out of this article, you should understand the purpose of these directories.
 In case you are just dropping in now and words like "plugin", "ftplugin", and "runtimepath" sound unfamiliar, consider first reading through the [previous article in this series]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.

 {{< details summary="I use Neovim and prefer Lua; can I configure VimTeX with Lua?" >}}